 To join or renew your membership, print and complete the membership form and mail to: Oswegoland Heritage Association, P.O.
 Box 23, Oswego, IL 60543

 For a gift membership, send your name, address, and phone number, along with the name and address of the person you wish to gift with the membership, and a check for the appropriate amount to the above address.

 The Oswegoland Heritage Association was established to protect and preserve the history and heritage of the Oswegoland area.
 It is essential to study and preserve our own local history because:

 - It aids in community building.
 People who share a history—even different sides of the same story—can discover the understanding, insight, and respect needed to build a common future.
-History provides the foundation for talking about the things that matter in our community today.

 - It provides context and inspiration.
 Sometimes a historical perspective on where we have been lets us see more clearly our progress towards where we would like to be.
-History cautions us, but it also gives us hope.
-When people understand the differences made by the actions of those who have gone before, they see that their actions can make a difference.
-They believe that they can make history, too.

 - It helps us explore who we are.
 History gives each generation a means to discover the people and events that speak most clearly to the problems of their own time and helps them prepare for their own futures.

 - It enables us to extend and sharpen memory.
 Memory often fails.
 Even eyewitnesses often don’t get it right.
 Each of us brings our own distinctive life experiences to building our accounts of the past.
 History asks that we weigh others’ accounts of what happened, what those events meant, and can help us move to more productive discussions about the future.